jaszhix/NoMansConnect/app/nmssavetool/README.md

 ```
 #### Examples:
 ```
-  > nmssavetool info -g normal
+  > nmssavetool info -g 1
 ```
-  Displays player stats and position for the latest normal mode game save.
+  Displays player stats and position for the slot 1 game save.

 ```
-  > nmssavetool info -g normal -i -c ship_general -t tech
+  > nmssavetool info -g 2 -i -c ship_general -t tech
 ```
-  Displays a list of technology items in the ship_general inventory of the latest normal-mode game save.
+  Displays a list of technology items in the ship_general inventory of the slot 1 game save.
   The basic player stats are also displayed.

 ```
-  > nmssavetool info -g survival -i -c ship -t tech --no-basic
+  > nmssavetool info -g 3 -i -c ship -t tech --no-basic
 ```
-  Displays a list of technology in all ship inventories of the latest survival-mode game save.
+  Displays a list of technology in all ship inventories of the slot 3 game save.
 The
   display of basic player stats is omitted.

 ```
-  > nmssavetool.exe info -g normal -i -c exosuit_cargo -t all
+  > nmssavetool.exe info -g 1 -i -c exosuit_cargo -t all
 ```
-Shows the contents of the Exosuit Cargo inventory, including empty slots.
+Shows the contents of the Exosuit Cargo inventory, including empty slots, of the slot 1 game save.

 ---
 ### maxslots